Skip to main content

 Target specific GPUs or CPUs

-To ensure your workloads are scheduled on the correct hardware in a cluster with different GPU types, use a combination of Kubernetes resource requests and node affinities.
-CKS uses these native Kubernetes scheduling features, giving you maximum flexibility to allocate resources for your workloads:
+To ensure CKS schedules your workloads on the correct hardware in a cluster with different GPU types, use a combination of Kubernetes resource requests and node affinities.
+CKS uses these built-in Kubernetes scheduling features so you can allocate resources for your workloads:

 gpu.nvidia.com/class or gpu.nvidia.com/modelUse when you want to select Nodes with a cloud-neutral label.